 Researchers from the Faculty of Agricultural and Food Sciences are making food make sense through science.
 MAKE – Manitoba Agriculture and Food Knowledge Exchange – Podcasts cover exciting research from field to plate and everywhere in between – research innovations and applications that make our agriculture and food sectors better than ever.

-Featured Podcast Increasing consumption of pulses through optimal storage, milling and processing
+Podcast Library Increasing consumption of pulses through optimal storage, milling and processing

 The key to maximizing nutritional value

 The prairies are seeing more and more pulse production as demand for environmentally sustainable plant-based foods grows.
 Even so, Dr. Jitendra Paliwal says pulses can be one of the most underrated crops – they are a quality protein source, highly nutritious, and require fewer resources to produce than other sources of protein.
 But did you know that what happens between the field and the store shelf has a lot do with quality?
 Listen in to learn how his research program is maximizing the benefits of pulses, including how cancer detection technologies are revolutionizing bulk storage.

 Attracting wild bees and other beneficial insects to farmland

 Dr. Yvonne Lawley and Dr. Jason Gibbs are testing different on-farm approaches to provide habitat for wild bees and insects that benefit crops as part of a healthy agro-ecosystem.
 In this podcast we learn about their latest research, plus the many differences between wild bees and honey bees.
 For starters, Manitoba is home to more than 360 species of wild bees!

 Jason Gibbs is an assistant professor in entomology at the University of Manitoba.
 His research includes pollinator ecology and diversity in agricultural landscapes and native bee conservation.
 Yvonne Lawley is an assistant professor at the University of Manitoba specializing in corn and soybean agronomy, cover crops and cropping systems design research.